-Step 0 - Create a Codefresh access token
+Step 0 - Create a Codefresh API key

-To start the installation process log into your Codefresh account and visit the tokens area by selecting Account Settings from the left sidebar and then clicking on the tokens tab.
+To start the installation process log into your Codefresh account and visit the API Keys area by selecting User Settings from the left sidebar and then scrolling down to the API Keys section.

-Then click the generate button to create a new token.
+Then click the Generate button to create a new API KEY.